Young New Zealander of the Year

 Auckland Tāmaki Makaurau

 Léon Bristow is a creative leader using storytelling and design as tools for inclusion, equity, and change.
-Diagnosed with a malignant brain tumour at age 11, which resulted in permanent blindness and epilepsy, Léon has transformed personal challenges into purpose.
+Diagnosed with a malignant brain tumour at age 11, which resulted in permanent blindness and epilepsy, and then a second brain tumour at 27, Léon has transformed personal challenges into purpose.
 As an Art Director at Colenso BBDO and Founder of BEINGS – a groundbreaking casting platform championing diversity in the creative industry – Léon is reshaping how stories are told and who gets to tell them.

 At just 29, Léon has become one of the most recognised young creatives in the world.
 Ranked the 4th Best Art Director globally at Cannes Lions and the first New Zealander in a decade accepted into the Cannes Lions 30 Under 30 Creative Academy, Léon’s accolades reflect both vision and impact.
 Through mentorship, advocacy, and inclusive design, Léon is creating space for others to be seen, heard, and celebrated.